arpitbbhayani/arpitbbhayani.github.io/_posts/articles/2015-12-17-fourth-dimension.markdown

 The rule of n+1 th dimension
 --------------------------------------------------

-Imagine a plane P which will be our 2D world and let there be 2 people A and B. A is a circle and B is a square.
+Imagine a plane P which is a 2D world and let there be 2 people A and B. A is a circle and B is a square.
 Since this is a 2D world, A and B can see everything on plane P but only as a line.
 They have no control over Z axis which can give them a perception of what they actually are i.e. square or circle.

 Suppose there is a person C, which is a Cube and has an access to third dimension.
 We can deduce the following statements from this